ruby-processing/ruby-processing.github.io/_posts/2015-11-21-windows_started.md

 ### Processing

 You can check to see what platforms are supported [here][platforms].
 Download Processing-3.0.1+ from the [official website][official] and install, prefer to install in say `C:/Java/Processing` ie folders without special characters or spaces.
 When you're done, make sure to take note of the directory you installed the app to complete the configuration.

+__Finishing up__

 Fire up processing, and use the processing ide to install the sound and video libraries as these are no longer included in the download (but you will surely want them):-

 `Sketch/Import Library/Add Library/Video` _ide menu_